Battle of Atlanta (1864)

 The Battle of Atlanta was fought on July 22nd in Georgia, just outside of the city of Atlanta.
 The Union forces were under the command of Major General William T. Sherman (1820-91) and were 34,000 strong, while the Confederates were under the command of General John Bell Hood (1831-79) and had 40,000 troops.
 The Battle of Atlanta was part of the Atlanta Campaign by Sherman to neutralize the the city as an important supply and rail center for the Confederate army.
 The battle led to a Union victory with only 3,600 casualties, while the Confederates suffered 8,500.
 Two months following Sherman's victory the siege of Atlanta was completed and Sherman burned down most of the city to crush southern morale.
 After this Sherman's March to the Sea began and northern morale was great increased, helping Lincoln to win reelection.

-The Second Battle of Bull Run took place between August 28th and 30th by the city of Manassas, Virginia.
-The Union forces were under the command of Major General John Pope (1822-92) were 62,000 strong, while the Confederate forces under General Robert E. Lee (1807-70) were 50,000 strong.
-The Second Battle of Bull Run resulted in the sound defeat of the Union forces and a Confederate victory, with their being 14,000 Union casualties and 8,000 Confederate casualties.
+The Second Battle of Bull Run took place between August 28th and 30th near Manassas, Virginia.
+The Union forces were under the command of Major General John Pope (1822-92) and were 62,000 strong, while the Confederate forces under General Robert E. Lee (1807-70) were 50,000 strong.
+The Second Battle of Bull Run resulted in the sound defeat of the Union forces and a Confederate victory, with there being 14,000 Union casualties and 8,000 Confederate casualties.
 The Union defeat at the battle was due to the Pope's misconception of the battlefield, confused orders between Union officers and the reluctance of other Union commanders to aid Pope.
-This led to Lee, along with lieutenant generals Stonewall Jackson (1824-63) and James Longstreet (1821-1904) crushing the Union troops, who managed to make a stand and have an orderly retreat unlike during the first Battle of Bull Run.
+This led to Lee, along with lieutenant generals Stonewall Jackson (1824-63) and James Longstreet (1821-1904) crushing the Union troops, who managed to make a stand and have an orderly retreat.
 This battle led to Pope being relived of command of the Army of Virginia and encouraged Lee to embark on his first invasion of the north, the Maryland Campaign.

 The Battle of Shiloh took place between April 6th and 7th in Hardin Country, Tennessee near Pittsburgh Landing.
 The Union army was led by Brigadier General Ulysses S. Grant (1822-85) and Major General Don Carlos Buell (1818-98) and was 65,700 strong.
 The Confederate army was led by General Albert Sidney Johnston (1803-62) and then by P.G.T.
 Beauregard (1818-93) following Johnston's death in battle.
 The Confederate army was 45,000 men strong.
 The battle started with Johnston launching a successful surprise attack on Grant's camps and driving them back, although Johnston was killed in the afternoon fighting.
 Beauregard then took command and stopped the fighting by pulling his soldiers away from Pittsburgh Landing since they were being shelled by gunboats.
 That night Buell's men and a division of Grant's army under Major General Lewis Wallace (1827-1905) arrived as reinforcements which turned the tide for the Union forces.
 The next day the Union army slowly but eventually took back all the ground they had lost, forcing the Confederates to withdraw.
 By the end the battle was the bloodiest battle in American history up to that point, with 13,000 casualties on the Union side and 10,700 on the Confederate side.